norman/friendly_id/Guide.md

 model record.
 In the example above, the city model also uses FriendlyId and so its `to_param` method returns its friendly_id: "chicago" or "seattle".

-If you want to find all records with a partular friendly\_id regardless of scope, this is a slightly more complicated, but doable:
+If you want to find all records with a particular friendly\_id regardless of scope, this is a slightly more complicated, but doable:

     name, sequence = params[:id].parse_friendly_id